Questions You’ve Always Wanted to Ask Your Therapist About Therapy and Hypnosis

 6. Is Hypnosis Mind Control?

 This is another common myth about hypnosis, as discussed by the American Society of Clinical Hypnosis (ASCH).
-People often begin treatment familiar with the depiction of hypnosis as seen in movies or on stage, however, the way that hypnosis is used in therapy is vastly different.
+People often begin therapy familiar with the depiction of hypnosis as seen in movies or on stage, however, the way that hypnosis is used in therapy is vastly different.
 To help my clients better understand hypnosis, I explain to them that I cannot make them do something they do not actually want to do, which the Mayo Clinic explains, as well.

 Instead, hypnosis is an adjunct to more traditional talk therapy to help people connect with the part of themselves that is ready and wanting to make a change.
 The person undergoing hypnosis is fully aware and in control, and can shift his or her focus or move his or her body at any time.